mika314/screen-cast/README.md

 ## **Disclaimer**

-- This project uses FFmpeg for screen capture and encoding.
-While FFmpeg is open-source, it may include components that are not compatible with the MIT license.
-Please verify compatibility before use.
+- This project uses FFmpeg and Xlib for screen capture and encoding.
+While FFmpeg and Xlib are open-source, they may include components that may not be compatible with the MIT license.
-- This project is provided as-is, with no guarantees of performance or suitability for any purpose.